Hair dryer

 Traditional single-stage systems can hit hard at startup and run at full output even when the home only needs a little heating or cooling.
 Inverter heat pumps change that story by ramping up smoothly and cruising at lower output when conditions allow.

 That is why the battery demo is useful.
-It turns efficiency into something you can see on a meter instead of only reading on a brochure.
+It turns efficiency into something you can see on a meter instead of only reading on a brochure, and it helps show why lower bills are realistic for many homeowners.

 The system ramps instead of hammering on all at once.

-When the home only needs part of the capacity, inverter equipment can slow down.
+When the home only needs part of the capacity, inverter equipment can slow down and avoid paying for full-blast operation.

-Smooth, variable operation is easier to demonstrate and easier to plan around.
+Smooth, variable operation is easier to demonstrate, easier to plan around, and usually much easier on overall energy use.

 Typical running watts

 The surprise is not that a heat pump uses power.
-The surprise is how little a modern inverter system can use while heating and cooling your whole home once it is cruising.
+The surprise is how little a modern inverter system can use while heating and cooling your whole home once it is cruising, which is why the operating-cost story is so different from old single-stage HVAC.

 Common appliance loads